New Research: Key Findings on the State of Education-Led Growth

 • Can you let learners browse your academy, but gate individual courses behind a login form?
 You might want to use your eLearning academy as part of your marketing strategy.
 Prospective customers trade their email addresses for access to interesting courses and other educational materials.

 • Can you customize pop-up language when a viewer tries to log into a gated page?
-If you sell to different customer personas—or if you’re speaking to prospective customers and prospective partners—you’ll want to tailor your messaging accordingly.
+If you sell to different customer personas—or if you’re speaking to prospective customers and prospective partners—you’ll need to be able to tailor your messaging accordingly.

 • Can you make some courses available to only those with the course URL?
 You might want to create “private courses” or restrict certain courses for certain users or user groups.
 For example, you might offer customer-facing employees training on upselling; you wouldn’t want to display that content to your customers.